Nishida-Lab/dhand_cad/README.md

 # D-Hand CAD Repository

 Well come !!
-This repository for D-HAND CAD.
+This repository is for D-HAND CAD.
-The hand is made by [DOUBLE Research and Development Co.,LTD](http://www.j-d.co.jp/dhand/dhand_top.html)
+The hand is created by [DOUBLE Research and Development Co.,LTD](http://www.j-d.co.jp/dhand/dhand_top.html)
-On this repo, the hand's type is A3M-Servo Motor.
+Hand's type is A3M-Servo Motor.

-# LISENCE
+# LICENSE
 New BSD.
-See the LISENCE for more info.
+See the LICENSE for more info.

 # Rendered Image
 Now (2016.04.29), not completed ...